 Summary and Conclusions

-Exposure rates, as measured using environmental TLDs from May through November, indicate no statistical difference between Boundary and Distant locations.
-All measured values were consistent with past readings.
+Exposure rates, as measured using TLDs from November through May, indicate no statistical difference between Boundary and Distant locations.
+Furthermore, all values are consistent with past readings.

 In conclusion, no radionuclides in any of the samples taken during the

 second quarter of 2002 could be directly linked with INEEL activities.

 Concentrations in all of the samples collected and analyzed during the

 second quarter, 2002 were similar to levels measured in the past in the